 (We kept the dinner spot a secret).

-we greeted and ushered them to the picnic table.
+we greeted them and ushered them to the picnic table.

-Admittedly they seemed a little unsure about the dinner spot.
+Admittedly they seemed to need more clarification about the dinner spot.

-I mean, it was under a park pavilion after all,
+After all, it was under a park pavilion,

-and there was a little leauge baseball game loudly going on next to us.
+and there was a loud little league baseball game next to us.

-But we felt power and protection being in the shadows of the beautiful temple.
+But we felt power and protection in the beautiful temple's shadows.

-The lights on the grounds were just turning on as
+The lights on the grounds were turned on as

-we sat down together to start our little program.
+we sat together to start our little program.

-I brought a framed photo of Claire who was with us in spirit.
+I brought a framed photo of Claire with us in spirit.

 Graduated, working, being my best friend.